 Our campaign work is also insights-led at all times, and we work with research specialists and our target audience groups to learn from, and respond to, real world views and behaviours.
 Contact us to find out more about how we can make it normal for customers, residents and stakeholders to recycle more, waste less and find better ways of buying, using and disposing of stuff.

 We run regular events and campaign weeks on a variety of topics – including Recycle Week, Repair Week and our Love Not Landfill pop-up shop and awards.
-If you’d like to be a part of it, take a look at our Get involved page and sign up to our newsletter to find out about opportunities to join our circular community.
+If you’d like to be a part of it, contact us to find out about opportunities, and sign up to our newsletter to stay updated on activities and events.